 (b) a written record is kept for 2 years after the date of the inspection of the date and time of the inspection, the matters inspected, and the findings of the inspection.

+[Regulation 92 amended in Gazette 2 Dec 2013 p.
+5584.]

 93. Documents to be kept at storage places

 (1) The holder of an explosives storage licence must keep a copy of the licence at any place to which the licence relates.